yuhonghong66/kkulma.github.io/_posts/2017-11-07-automated_machine_learning_in_cancer_detection.md

 ![predict_wrong](/img/2017-11-07-automated_machine_learning_in_cancer_detection_files/figure-markdown_github/wrong_lime-1.png)

 And here's where the true power of `lime` package is: understanding what made model missclasify labels.
 All the wrong cases were predcited to be benign while they were malignant, why?
 It looks like they were mainly small and quite regular cells, altough some malignant characterstics were still present (e.g. higher values of bare nuclei and clump thickness).
 What a great improvement of our understanding of how the 'black box' model works and why it makes mistakes.
-Even though it doesn't produce 'fixed' feature importance plots (i.e. a general, not case-to-case view of which variables are most informative when making a prediction), it allows you to make a damn good educated guess of which features matter.
-We live in wonderful times!
+Even though it doesn't produce 'fixed' feature importance plots (i.e. a general, not case-to-case view of which variables are most informative when making a prediction), it allows you to make a good educated guess of which features matter.
+We live in beautiful times!